 Certificate Program Director Mara Schoeny, Ph.D., with students at a Congressional Progressive Caucus.

-Each of these 15-credit programs is specifically tailored to provide students with practical knowledge of Conflict Analysis and Resolution relevant to their focused areas of work.
+Each of these 15-credit programs (see list below) is specifically tailored to provide students with practical knowledge of Conflict Analysis and Resolution relevant to their focused areas of work.
 Designed for mid-career professionals studying in a cohort environment, the Graduate Certificate degrees integrate conflict analysis and resolution theory, research, and practical technique focused on areas of the respective certificate programs.
 These programs utilize intensive course sessions, lecture, seminar, and applied mentored learning in real and simulated situations to prepare students to utilize Conflict Analysis and Resolution approaches in their work in a variety of fields.

 The Certificate Program is open to students seeking a certificate degree alone, as well as to students enrolled in Masters' or Ph.D. programs at George Mason University who would like to add a certificate as a secondary degree.
 Please email firstname.lastname@example.org for questions about this option.